 We recommend you to postpone your target departure date until everything resume and comes back to normal, and in the meantime, to:

 - explore the different locations in the USA (living costs/job opportunities/competitions)

-- explore your visa(s) and job opportunities options (contact us and we will help you with that)
+- explore your visa(s) and job opportunities options (schedule a consultation with us if you need help with that)